capstoneelibriaries/JNS-Libraries/concept/script.md

 Upon logging in, we'll navigate to *My Trade Reqeusts*, where we can see a list of *pending* trade offers.
 Like before, I constructed this using **Hibernate** and *form-model-binding* through **Thymeleaf**.

 Let's confirm the trade request.
-Behind the scenes the *pending* status of the trade request and trades are terminated.
+Behind the scenes, the *pending* status of the trade request and trades are terminated.
 A *transaction object is generated*, which contains *references* to the trade request, the users involved, and time of confirmation.
 Then, the transaction is saved to the database.